matthewdeancooper/masters_thesis/README.md

 acceptance testing has shown a performance improvement of approximately 30 minutes per patient.
 It is currently being utilised on all new canine patients undergoing RT.

+[^1]: Notation: x̄(σ) corresponds to a measurement with mean value x̄ and standard deviation σ.